hapax/hapax.github.io/assets/teaching.md

 And like walking, symbol manipulation is a skill that can be developed.

-If you look at most high school textbooks, in North America or Australia, you could be forgiven for thinking that maths is just a collection of brute formal facts, without context, without use, without beauty: a scrubland.
+If you look at most high school textbooks, in North America or Australia, you could be forgiven for thinking that maths is just a collection of exercises in symbol manipulation, without context, without use, without beauty: a scrubland.
 What should be a voyage of discovery and empowerment, a journey into the mathematical world, is a joyless plod for most students.